 • The diagnosis of neuroleptic malignant syndrome is clinical and may be impossible to distinguish from coincident infection.
 Both may be present.

 • Although there are disagreements about treatment options, most agree that the offending drug must be stopped.
 Most authors recommend adding a short course of dopamine-agonist medication, but some prefer dantrolene.

 | || |

 • Neuroleptic malignant syndrome has been reported with each of the atypical antipsychotics, including clozapine, the most atypical.

 Historical note and terminology

-A related syndrome, “neuroleptic malignant-like syndrome,” occurs in Parkinson disease patients whose anti-Parkinson disease medications have been abruptly discontinued (34) or reduced, even, in a case, by reduced absorption due to concomitant use of enteral nutrition (12) and even as an “off” episode when Parkinson disease medications stop working (68).
+A related syndrome, called “neuroleptic malignant-like syndrome” or “parkinson hyperpyrexia syndrome,” occurs in Parkinson disease patients whose anti-Parkinson disease medications have been abruptly discontinued (35) or reduced, even, in a case, by reduced absorption due to concomitant use of enteral nutrition (12) and even as an “off” episode when Parkinson disease medications stop working (68).